Changissnz/the_charity_of_hate/README.md

 **not written by Claude**

-Fuck you, too.
-Fuck you, too.
+Fock you, too.
+Fock you, too.